 - Simmer the sauce for 5 more minutes, then pour over the pasta noodles and stir together until it is evenly distributed.
 Serve warm.

-This pasta dish is high in protein, very filling, and is warm and comforting without being junk food.
-I highly recommend it for a weeknight dinner because it really doesn’t take much time to make it, although once others ate it, you may have a hard time convincing them otherwise.
+This pasta dish with creamy garlic sauce is high in protein, very filling, and is warm and comforting without being junk food.
+I highly recommend it for a weeknight dinner because it really doesn’t take much time to make it, although once others ate it, you may have a hard time convincing them otherwise. 😀

 The month of December is going to be filled with delightful nut recipes, and I really can’t wait.
 Please join in on the #nutlove fun by linking up any nut recipe from the month of December 2012.
 Don’t forget to link back to this post, so that your readers know to come stop by the #nutlove event!
 The twitter hashtag is #nutlove .